linbenji/Garment_Prediction/README.md

 The model takes a rendered shirt image, a 3D garment template mesh, SMPL body shape parameters, fabric physics properties, and a garment size encoding — and outputs a per-vertex 3D displacement field.
 Adding that displacement to the template mesh gives the final draped garment.
 No physics simulation required at inference time.

-This is the physics oracle layer that sits underneath a full virtual try-on pipeline.
-The predicted mesh is a queryable 3D object: you can compute per-region fabric clearance, identify tight vs. loose zones, derive a fit score, or render it from any angle via a downstream 3DGS or NeRF renderer.

 ---

 ## Qualitative Results